Chris-Mark-Wilson/sabotage81/README.md

         so far, so good, tnt boxes are back, but are now actual components called TnT.
 Each component has x,y,text, key props.
         Collision detection now doesnt work.

+        fixed collision detection
+        tickdown works ok
+        if bomb not placed near another tnt - works

+        if bomb IS placed near tnt, doesnt work, fails on the map (line 224)... so we're altering the array during the explosion process.. start there..